 The books and resources listed must be read for graduate credit and to fully meet the Foundations I equivalent together with PAX 533 Analysis (a requirement for CJP graduate students).
-Books are available through the EMU bookstore at https://emu.edu/bookstore/ for purchase if needed.
+Because we are working online, we recommend ordering the books through online sellers.
 All other resources are available online or on Moodle.
 Students have reading options where noted.
 The name, title, or keywords in BOLD below will be the name referred to on the course schedule for assignments and readings.

-Docherty, Jayne.
+- Docherty, Jayne.
 2005.
 Strategic Negotiation.
 Intercourse, PA: Good Books.
 ISBN: 978-1561484287.
 Approximate price: \$5.
-Please purchase this book.
+Please purchase this book. - Mitchell, Sherri.

-Mitchell, Sherri.
 2018.
 Sacred Instructions: Indigenous Wisdom for Living Spirit-Based Change.
 Berkeley, CA: North Atlantic Books.
 Chs.
-6, 8-10.

-Neufeldt, Reina.
+6, 8-10. - Neufeldt, Reina.
 2016.
 Ethics for Peacebuilders.
-Lanham, MD: Rowman and Littlefield.

-Trujillo, Mary Adams and S. Y. Bowland.
+Lanham, MD: Rowman and Littlefield. - Trujillo, Mary Adams and S. Y. Bowland.
 2008.
 Re-Centering: Culture and Knowledge in Conflict Resolution Practice.
 Syracuse, NY: Syracuse University Press.
 Selected Chapters.
 This book is required for PAX 534 Analysis and PAX 532.
 Please purchase this text.
 One chapter is available on Moodle.